IgniteUI/igniteui-docfx/en/components/grid/grid.md

 ## Known Limitations

+>[!WARNING]
+>**As of version 9.0.0 this component requires `HammerModule` to be imported in the root module of the application in order for user interactions to work as expected.**.

 |Limitation|Description|
 |--- |--- |
 |Column widths set in `percentage` and `px`|Currently we do not support mixing of column widths with `%` and `px`.|